max-scw/CaptureDataParser/README.md

 ````
 This will also create an info file w.r.t. the tool used in order to better organize the exported data.
 Note that this also stores the hash of the G-code (`CapturePayload.hash_g_code()`) to identify files with the exact same NC code.

-## Notes
-The footer part of the messages is currently ignored.

 ## Disclaimer
 This is no official repository of any company (in particular Siemens).
 Therefore, there is no support or liability by those companies.